 Family Educational Leave Act

 The proposed bill is called the Family Educational Leave Act.
 It allows parents to ask for up to 10 hours of unpaid leave per child per year to attend academic activities.
-By limiting the number of hours a parent can take, the proposal attempts to balance the needs of businesses and the benefits of parental involvement in children's educational activities.
-Most workers are familiar with the Family Medical Leave Act; the federal law that provides a certain amount of leave time each year for workers to care for loved ones or to deal with their own serious health condition.
+By limiting the number of hours a parent can take, the proposal attempts to balance the needs of businesses and the benefits of parental involvement in children’s educational activities.
+Most workers are familiar with the Family Medical Leave Act (FMLA), the federal law that provides a certain amount of leave time each year for workers to care for loved ones or to deal with their own serious health condition.

 More Involvement Means More Success for Children

 Most experts agree parental involvement in education is very important to boosting student success.
 With many working parents, parents and educators have a hard time scheduling educational activities so all parents can attend.
 Proponents of the bill say the Family Educational Leave Act would help to alleviate this problem by removing a great barrier to parental involvement in schools.
-The bill will probably be assigned to the Senate Education Committee or Labor Committee, and Johnson said he's optimistic the legislation will get a hearing despite Democrats being in the minority in both chambers.
+The bill will probably be assigned to the Senate Education Committee or Labor Committee, and Johnson reportedly said he’s optimistic the legislation will get a hearing despite Democrats being in the minority in both chambers.

 What This Means for Workers

 One of the most important parts of the bill is the prohibition on employers from firing, threatening, or retaliating or discriminating against parents for taking the unpaid leave.
 Just like retaliation protections under the FMLA and other anti-discrimination laws, this bill would mean Michigan workers for the first time would be empowered to support their children at school without the fear of punishment back at work.
 For questions on this article or other developments in the law of educational leave, contact an employment law attorney.